 When you are finished creating the FPGA VI, select File�Save to save this VI.

 The next step is compiling the custom FPGA VI into a bitfile.

 Complete the following steps to compile the custom FPGA VI and create the bitfile.

-The next step is using the SIT Connection Manager dialog box to create mappings between the model DLL and the FPGA device.
+The next step is using the SIT Connection Manager dialog box to create mappings between the model DLL and the FPGA target.

-As you create mappings, you associate the custom FPGA bitfile you created with the appropriate FPGA device.
-You then can create mappings between the model DLL and the FPGA device using the custom FPGA VI you created.
+As you create mappings, you associate the custom FPGA bitfile you created with the appropriate FPGA target.
+You then can create mappings between the model DLL and the FPGA target using the custom FPGA VI you created.

 |Tip�� If the bitfile does not show up, it is likely that it does not follow the naming conventions listed above or that it is not in the correct directory.|